 SAFETY

 Although previous firefighting experience is not necessary, volunteers must be willing to stay focused and attentive during this portion of the event.
-Contact Fire Lead - Vacant
+Contact Fire Lead - Mike Handy

-Contact Perimeter Lead - Vacant An asterisk ( * ) denotes the need for training prior to your volunteer shift.
+Contact Fire Art Lead - Senator Hot Stuff An asterisk ( * ) denotes the need for training prior to your volunteer shift.
 Leadership RolesThere are several volunteer positions available in leadership, be it a CAMPS lead, a Batcave role or even a seat on the LLC.

 If you'd like to apply for any leadership role, including Batcave positions, you can do so here.
 Learn more about the Batcave here.
 If you'd like to interview for a chance to be an intern for the LLC, you can apply here.
 Learn more about the LLC here. |